MatthisManthe/radiomics_CFFL/README.md

 ## Code base structure
 The structure of the code base is simple
-- Directly in the ```/source``` folder are five python codes, one for each training algorithm tested in the paper (Centralized, FedAvg, Local finetuning, CFFL Ideal and CFFL),
+- Directly in the ```/source``` folder one python code for each training algorithm tested in the paper (Centralized, FedAvg, Local finetuning, CFFL Ideal and CFFL), and one python code for the experiment of Appendix F (CNN to reconstruct volumes based on radiomic features),
 - In the directory ```/source/radiomics``` are the two python codes used to compute radiomic features on CC359 and FeTS datasets.
 These radiomic features are output in a single json file.
-- In each directory is a ```*/config``` directory storing config files as json files.
+- In each directory is a ```*/config``` directory storing example json config files.

 ## Launching an experiment
 All these python files can be ran using the following typical command